Hydrodynamic Limit of a Kinetic Gas Flow Past an Obstacle: Introduction

 In the case of a rarefied gas, an alternative description is possible in terms of the Boltzmann equation and suitable boundary conditions.
 In this paper we study the link between these two descriptions in the small Knudsen numbers and low Mach numbers regime.

 It is well known that in this regime the time dependent Boltzmann equation behaves as the incompressible Navier-Stokes equation,\cite{BGL89,BU,DEL,Guo06,GJ,GJJ,LM,MS,SR}.
 Much less is know for the corresponding steady Boltzmann problem, where the natural $L^1$ and entropy estimates are not available, and only the entropy production can be exploited.
-Recently in \cite{EGKM2} we have constructed the solution to the Boltzmann equation for small Knudsen and Mach numbers in a smooth bounded domain, under the action of a suitably small external force and small variations of the boundary temperature.
-The exterior problem is even more difficult, due to the need of good decay properties for large $x$.

 Ukai and Asano \cite{UA1, UA2}, see also \cite{UYZ}, studied the Boltzmann equation in the exterior domain with fixed Knudsen number.
 They considered a rarefied gas outside a piecewise smooth convex domain of $\R^3$, with suitable boundary conditions and a prescribed Maxwellian behavior at infinity.
 The Maxwellian at infinity was centered at a small velocity field.
 For this problem Ukai and Asano were able to prove existence of the steady solution and its dynamical stability.

 Our main result is the construction of the steady solution to the Boltzmann equation in the exterior domain and the estimate of its closeness to the steady incompressible Navier Stokes equation when Knudsen and Mach numbers are small.
+Recently in \cite{EGKM2} we have constructed the solution to the Boltzmann equation for small Knudsen and Mach numbers in a smooth bounded domain, under the action of a suitably small external force and small variations of the boundary temperature.
+The exterior problem is even more difficult, due to the need of good decay properties for large $x$.

 Before describing the difficulties to achieve our program, let us state more precisely the problem and the result.